 When your children behave the way you expect them to or do the certain tasks you ask, it’s vital to make them feel good about it.
 That’s what the “positive reinforcement” will exactly do.
 However, sometimes it’s not enough, and that’s where rewards shine!

-For the reward systems to work, it has to be created based on the child’s way of thinking and age!
+For this system to work, it has to be created based on the child’s way of thinking and age!

 How Can a Reward System Help?

-As previously mentioned, reward systems can be a significant way to encourage good habits in children or ask them to do chores.
+As previously mentioned, rewarding can be a significant way to encourage good habits in children or ask them to do chores.
 Besides, it’s proved to be successful in casting out unpleasant behaviours or habits.
-The Reward systems can also teach children teamwork, commitment, responsibility, and self-control.
+Rewarding s can also teach children teamwork, commitment, responsibility, and self-control.

 The key to success here is to set realistic goals and expectations.
 However, there are some other factors you should take into account: